backend-development/backend-development-textbook/source/rails_with_scaffold.md

 If you have not used a framework before this might feel very restrictive in the
 beginning: you can't just make up filenames any way you want, there is a **convention** for everything.

-And you have to stick to the convention if you want to profit from the framework.
-But you will profit from this convention every time you look at a new project - you'll instantly know your way around.
+You have to stick to the convention if you want to profit from the framework, it will make your work as a programmer a lot easier.
+And you will profit from this convention every time you look at a new project - you'll instantly know your way around.